Before you choose a braid style, you will want to know more about it, right? And I believe you are here because you picked Cornrows.

 How to Care For Cornrows Braids and Make It Last Longer?

-So here’s how to maintain it the right way which can make it last longer for you.
+Here’s how to maintain it the right way, which can make it last longer for you.

 So here’s a quick video on how to work on your cornrows every day.

-You can apply pomade or gel to your hairline to keep at bay while you sleep.
+You can apply ointment or gel to your hairline to keep at bay while you sleep.

-Video can explain better: So watch this lady prepare her for the night.
+Video can explain better: So watch this lady prepare her hair for the night.